dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 ### RSDT Data structure and fields

 RSDT (Root System Description Table) is a data structure used in the ACPI programming interface.
 This table contains pointers to many different table descriptor (SDTs).
-Explaining all the tables is beyond of the scope of these notes, and for our purpose we are going to need only one of those table (the APIC table that we will enocunter later).
+Explaining all the tables is beyond of the scope of these notes, and for our purpose we are going to need only one of those table (the APIC table that we will encounter later).

 Since every SDT table contains different type of information, they are all different from each other, we can define an RSDT table by the composition of two parts: